Speak a word.

-Uncle Ricardo laughs and kicks Seth backward, over one of the bodies they make him sleep next to.
+Uncle Ricardo laughs and kicks Seth backward, over one of the bodies they make him sleep beside.
 Seth doesn’t mind.
 All these red crayon people are old.
 The Family had moved next to a nursing home, recently.
 He never lets on but it’s always a relief when they do that.
 These days, it only bothers him when the Family kills kids younger than himself.
 Younger than fifteen.
 But even that doesn’t bother him nearly as much as it used to.
-One day, qute soon, it probably won’t bother him at all.
+One day, quite soon, it probably won’t bother him at all.

 “I’ll say ‘yes,’” says Seth and he means it.

 Sometimes, the fact that he will be allowed to die with the rest of the world seems almost too wonderful to be true.
-The thought of his own death is the last smoldering ember of love and believe inside of Seth.
+The thought of his own death is the last smoldering ember of love and belief inside of Seth.

 Seth’s expression and posture do not change.

-“Why the fuck can’t you be fun like that anymore, Seth?
+“Why the fuck can’t you be fun like that anymore, kiddo?
 Why can’t you fight back?
 Do you think you have the right to deny me amusement?
 Do you, Seth?
 Do you think it’s funny?”